UtrechtUniversity/reclarify/README.md

 ### Possible Developments
 - [ ] Graphing of Microplastic share in slide
-- [ ] Automating removal of Â and Mu errors.
+- [ ] Automating removal of Â and Mu errors in imported data.
 - [ ] Automating processing of data from a server or from the analysis PC
 - [ ] A prompt and file-picker at the start would reduce the need to hardcode pickup location for the file, could also be used for export
 - [ ] Automated processing of spectral files into the required format would be great, but needs some form of back-end matching for spectral names to grouping.
 - [ ] Automatic check that two identical spectra haven't been given different groupings.
-- [ ] Inclusion of metadata using [dataspice](https://annakrystalli.me/rrresearchACCE20/dataspice.html)
 - [ ] Store a master library, and when importing libraries only add to the list, do not remove.
 May require Agilent to introduce a depreceated flag in the library.